-Core funding includes Clinician's cost of salary and a portion of the supervisor's salary.
-For FY23, the amount provided is 53,667 + 16,666.67 = 570,333.67.
-For SY22-23, additional funding will be available to include one-time payment of 1,000 for workforce development (funds must be used to support clinicians with paying for licensure application or application fees, exam test prep classes, obtaining Continuing Education Units, and/or paying for a specific training).
+Core funding includes Clinician's cost of salary and a portion of the supervisor's salary (1:6 ratio).

-Lastly, FY23 one-time funding totaling \$28,037.18 to increase the amount of funds for salaries to recruit new and retain licensed behavioral health providers (clinicians only).
-The total amount for FY23 is \$99,370.85.
 This is for a full-time clinician providing 40 hours per week in one school.
+For FY24, the amount provided is 63,153 + 16,666.67 = \$79,819.67.

+For FY24, there is additional core funding of \$1,000 for workforce development (funds must be used to support clinicians with paying for licensure application or application fees, exam test prep classes, obtaining Continuing Education Units, and/or paying for a specific training).

+Lastly, FY24 one-time funding totaling \$8,546.55 to increase the amount of funds for salaries to recruit new and retain licensed behavioral health providers.

+The total amount for FY24 is \$89,366.22.
 Funds will be prorated based on when the award is made and when the clinician is hired and on-boarded.